DHTMLX/gantt-docs/data/desktop/server_side.md

 desktop/app_security.md

 @todo:
-- rewrite the section on routing options for DP
+- check and improve the sections on custom routing options for DP and DP initialization